google/reftable/reftable-v2-proposal.md

 * padding between blocks poorly defined.

+* the footer has no statistics, which is useful for making decisions about compacting or not.
+File size only works if tables are large or if tables are unaligned.

 If there were ever to be a V2 format, here is a my suggestion for a format that gets most of the benefits with less complications: